Uniform

 The above are not permitted.

 • Shoes - should be black, sensible and waterproof.
-They must be suede, leather or have a leather look, and they must have no heel or a very small heel.
+They must be suede, leather or have a leather-look finish, with no heel or only a very small heel.
 Laces should be black.
-Trainers and canvas shoes are not acceptable.
+All-black, leather (or leather-look) trainer-style shoes are permitted (for example: Nike Air Force style, black leather Vans).

 Click on images to enlarge.